Income Tax Program

 If you love taxes as much as we do, and wish to volunteer to help others, email the IO (firstname.lastname@example.org) about the session dates you can help with.

-- If you arrived on or after January 1, 2017, you won't have to file a tax return until 2018 so you don't have to come to a session this year.
+- If you arrived on or after January 1, 2019, you won't have to file a tax return until spring, 2020.

 - Information on the Canada Child Benefit (CCB): CCB